robertofem/CycloneVSoC-examples/Linux-modules/DMA_PL330_LKM/README.md

 Introduction
 -------------
 This Loadable Kernel Module (LKM) moves data between a Linux Application running in user space and a memory or other kind of peripheral in the FPGA using the DMA Controller PL330 available in the HPS.
 For data sizes bigger than 128B this method is faster than moving data with the processor using memcpy().
-Moreover the processor is freed during the transfer and can perform other calculations.

 The module uses the _char driver_ interface to connect application space and the kernel space.
 It creates a node in _/dev_ called _**/dev/dma_pl330**_ and support for the the typical file functions is given:   open(), close(), write() and read().
 This way reading or writing to an FPGA address using the DMA is as easy as reading or writing into a file.
 The LKM also exports some variables using sysfs in _**/sys/dma_pl330/**_ to control its behaviour.
 The application [Test_DMA_PL330_LKM](https://github.com/robertofem/CycloneVSoC-examples/tree/master/Linux-applications/Test_DMA_PL330_LKM) is an example on how to use this driver.